jharlap/presentations/2016/README.md

 # Presentations

+If you want Go syntax highlighting, use https://github.com/JosephBuchma/Go-Present-code-highlighter

 ## Testing

 This presentation on testing, part philosophy, part Go-specific, will work best if run locally with both mountebank and a GOPATH containing github.com/golang/groupcache and golang.org/x/net/context